diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 allow us to choose a solution that will work best for us and the wider community.

+### Plugin system design principles

+We want to design a new plugin system interface that will be simple for the wider community team members to consume.
+Because we can not build plugins for all the cloud platforms, we want the barrier for building one as low as possible for everyone.
+We want to allow everyone to contribute.

+In order to achieve this goal we want to follow a few design principles, that are here to guide our development process for the new plugin system
+abstraction:

+General high-level principles:

+1. Make the entry barrier for writing a new plugin low.
+1. Find a proper balance between the plugin system simplicity and flexibility.
+   These are not mutually exclusive.
+1. Abstract away as many technical details as possible but do not hide them completely.
+1. Build an abstraction that serves our community well but allows us to ship it quickly.
+1. Invest in a flexible solution, avoid one-way-door decisions, foster iteration.
+1. When in doubts err on the side of making things more simple for the wider community.

+A few most important technical details:

+1. Favor gRPC communication between a plugin and GitLab Runner.
+1. Make it possible to version communication interface and support many versions.
+1. Make Go a primary language for writing plugins but accept other languages too.

 ## Status

 Status: RFC.